Imagine you run an online store for your premium roasted coffee. On average, you sell 3,000 units of coffee bags a month.

 This simple restocking method calls for inventory to be replenished regularly after a set period of time (e.g., each month, quarter, or year).
 This means, even if the inventory suddenly dips to dangerously low levels, the replenishment will not happen until the designated accounting period has passed.

 Though this method is easy to implement and requires minimal data, it does not implement real-time inventory tracking, so it can be hard to pull data and make decisions when stock levels are not up to date.

 Top-off restocking method

 If you have a lot of fast-moving SKUs, the top-off strategy is likely to work well for your business.
-Also known as the “lean time replenishment” method, it ensures a high inventory turnover rate while reducing the risk of stockouts.
+Also known as the “lean time replenishment” method, it ensures a high inventory turnover rate and low days sales in inventory while reducing the risk of stockouts.

 Using this method, retailers replenish stock to acceptable levels at each storage location, every time there is a dip in demand.
 During the slow periods, the efforts of picking staff who will have less orders to fulfill can be can be redirected towards replenishment.

 This method is also great for improving efficiency during busy holiday shopping season.

 Using the profit-based restocking method, you decide whether to restock the inventory (or not) based on how profitable the SKU is.

 If your inventory analysis shows that a certain SKU leads to more profit, then you will ensure that your storage facilities have enough stock at all times.
 For this method to work, you will need to be able to regularly track sales profitability by SKU.

 Demand restocking method